philipmjohnson/flutter_agc_mockup_1_f23/README.md

 # AGC Mockup (Phase 1)

-Here are screen shots that illustrate current application state.
+Here are screen shots that illustrate this mockup.
 We use the flutter_markdown package to provide information on what should appear in a page when we haven't gotten around to actually mocking up the contents.

 Click on any screen shot to see it full-size.